10 Tips for Email Publishers

 As they say, you only get one chance at a first impression, and with email marketing, that couldn’t be truer.
 Every day, some people receive hundreds of emails they must sift through, meaning that you only have a few seconds to grab their attention before they move on to the next one.
 This is why personalization is so important to the success of your campaigns.
-You should always make sure to target your subject lines to specific users’ interests, and use their first name in your greeting.
+You should always make sure to target your subject lines to specific users’ interests and use their first names in your greeting.

-Successful marketing is all about building meaningful relationships with your customers, and email personalization is where you should start.
+Successful marketing is all about building meaningful relationships with your customers, and email personalization are where you should start.
 Whether it’s a cross recommendation of another product that you offer or a simple personalized greeting, making your emails targeted to each individual customer is a sure way to increase their interest and interaction with your brand and improve the success rate of your email campaigns.

 5. Ask for Permission to Send Emails

 Email service providers are stepping up their fight against spam and unwarranted emails, and if you don’t want to be blacklisted, you need to play by their rules.
 One of the ways to ensure that your sender score remains in good standing is to send your marketing messages only to recipients who have subscribed to your mailing list.
-In fact, industry best practices suggest that you only send emails to users who are double opt-ins, meaning that they’ve given you permission to contact them on two separate occasions.
+In fact, industry best practices suggest that you only send emails to users who are double opt-in, meaning that they’ve given you permission to contact them on two separate occasions.

-This really cuts back on the volume of useless emails sent to dead leads or unsatisfied customers and will help you keep your sending address whitelisted, making sure that your messages aren’t ending up in recipients spam folders.
+This really cuts back on the volume of useless emails sent to dead leads or unsatisfied customers and will help you keep your sending address whitelisted, making sure that your messages aren’t ending up in recipients' spam folders.
 By sending emails to users who haven’t subscribed to your list, you’re likely to get flagged as a spammer, which will effectively make the email channel useless for your business.

 6. Know How You’re Recruiting for the List

-Use recruitment forms that work on both mobile platforms and desktop browsers alike, whether one that works well on both, or preferably two separate forms.
-Also, have a means to attract new customers through email lead collection.
+Use recruitment forms that work on both mobile platforms and desktop browsers alike, whether one that works well on both or preferably two separate forms.
+Also, have the means to attract new customers through email lead collection.
 For email lead collection, it’s important to focus your efforts on your target audience and offer them a valuable experience.
 Nobody wants to sign up for another email list unless they stand to gain something positive from it.